-If you need a reminder, quantitative data is relates to cold, hard numbers, while qualitative data is more open-ended and relates to properties and attributes.
+If you need a reminder, quantitative data is related to cold, hard numbers, while qualitative data is more open-ended and relates to properties and attributes.

-When you’re measuring customer perception, it’s a good idea to use a mix of qualitative and quantitative data in order to provide you with the broadest range of information.
+When you’re measuring customer perception, it’s a good idea to use a mix of qualitative and quantitative data.
+It’s important in order to provide you with the broadest range of information.

 Here are just some of the ways you can measure customer perception.
 This list is not exhaustive, and it might be useful to go over any existing KPIs that you’re already tracking to see what insights you can glean.

-If you don’t have access to any social listening tools, at a bare minimum you can copy and paste these comments into a spreadsheet to look for any keywords that regularly appear and use your best judgement to assign a positive or negative attribution to each comment.
+If you don’t have access to any social listening tools, at a bare minimum you can copy and paste these comments into a spreadsheet.
+And to look for any keywords that regularly appear and use your best judgement to assign a positive or negative attribution to each comment.